 On her wedding day, Monica rides to the ceremony in a limo, beautifully dressed in a white lace gown.
 She looks into the camera and says, “It’s all about him, and all about me.
 This is my day.
 It’s my life, to be with my husband forever.”

 I think, why can’t Sydney hold hands and fall in love and share a kiss on the front porch at the end of a date?
 Why can’t she find a loving partner and get married?
 Like any of my children, I want her to be happy and fulfilled.
 To dream big.
 To know that anything is possible.
 That’s why it’s crucial we guide her safely through her adolescence and into young adulthood where she can realize her potential.

 Lord knows, we’ve got our work cut out for us.
-Today, we ordered smoothies at the gym.
-The cashier was a dreamy young man in his early 20’s who was also kind and helpful.
+Just today, we ordered smoothies at the gym.
+The cashier was a dreamy young man in his early 20s who was kind and helpful.
 He smiled and talked to Sydney while he made the smoothies, then wished us a good day as we left.
 Walking away, Sydney shook out her long hair like a Breck girl and tossed a wave over her shoulder.
 “Bye-Bye!” she sang.
 Then, turning back to me she leaned in close and whispered, “Mom, I have a crush on him.”